 Today Fradley Pool is an important nature reserve which attracts lots of wildlife.
 It looks very peaceful but there’s lots going on above and below the surface of the water!
 Look out for the thatched bird hide, it’s the perfect place to sit and watch the birds without being seen.

 The canal junction and reservoir provide a variety of habitats for wildlife.
 Children learn to spot, identify and classify birds and animals, where to find them and how food chains work using our pond dipping platforms, bug trails and bird hide.

 Discover the secrets of Fradley Junction and the disputes of canal owners and boaters over water supply and locks.
 See the canal cottages, dry dock, courtyard and swing bridge.
 You’ll take part in a demonstration of how locks work and if you're lucky you might even see a boat going through the lock!

-This activity helps children to understand how and why canals were built and how they changed Britain.
+This activity helps children to understand how and why canals were built, how they changed Britain and how they are different to rivers.
 It provides an interactive way of discussing local industry and how the arrival of the canals shaped the landscape.

 All our visits include learning about water safety and how to respect the canal environment.
 We offer pre-visits, where our volunteers can come into your school to run a water safety assembly or incorporate it into your canal-side visit.

 Our downloadable trails introduce children to the history and wildlife of Fradley Junction.